What you’ll need

 Challenge proof handling

 Esper-managed challenges return visitors to the protected URL with anesper_challenge_proof query parameter.
-The Worker verifies that token with
+The Worker may verify that token with

-POST /api/v1/challenge/proof/verify, stores the proof in a short-lived
+POST /api/v1/challenge/proof/verify, store the proof in a short-lived

-first-party pass cookie, removes the query parameter, and redirects the browser
+first-party pass cookie, remove the query parameter, and redirect the browser

 to the cleaned URL.